Question is, ‘What’s the setup?’

 We’ll continue to follow sectors showing direction and strength (and corresponding stocks) while using established indicators and internal signals.

-The plan is to reevaluate everything to date and be patient for setups showing momentum and higher probability for profits.
+The plan is to reevaluate everything to date and be patient for setups showing momentum and profitability.

 We Saw: All major indexes fall back, ending rally —